rafiei91/Assignment---Scientific-Computing-using-Python-2/README.md

 ## Program explanation

-The program is developed to solve the Lorenz attractor model that is based on three coupled first order Ordinary Differential Equations (ODEs).
+The program is developed to achive the Mandelbrot set in a complex domain.

-The program solve it by use of simple Newton Euler algorithm for 5 different parameters values, known as case1 to case5.
-Also, a testing is provided for the code.
+The program did it for a range of input from -2 to 1 in real space and from -1.5 to 1.5 in imagenary space.
+Four different versions of implementations have been used in this regard (Naive, Parallel, Vectorized, and multi-processing).

 ## Files & Folders